Please consider supporting this podcast:

 [54:26] Sharon Collier: yeah.
 Well, healthy women right away.
 Unhealthy women run right to it, right,

-[54:30] Michelle: but my, yeah, that’s my advice is run away from that because that is not, that is that testosterone cortisol overloaded brain and uh like we talked about how married men have higher levels of oxytocin and lower levels of testosterone then.
-Either single or polygamist men.
-And that’s interesting, right?
-And so.
-And divorced men, their levels go right up, probably higher in cortisol and definitely right up in testosterone, which is trying to be the king of the hill, which you said is trying to one up.
+[54:30] Michelle: but my, yeah, that’s my advice is run away from that because that is that testosterone cortisol overloaded brain and we talked about how married men have higher levels of oxytocin and lower levels of testosterone than Either single or polygamist men.
+And that’s interesting, And divorced men, their levels go right up, probably higher in cortisol and definitely right up in testosterone, which is trying to be the king of the hill, which you said is trying to one up.
 Like she’s not gonna get ahead of me.
 And that’s a really, really not, like I hope that single men can recognize, oh, this isn’t a healthy place to be.
-I need to do some work so that I can be that knight in shining armor, that godly man.
-Who is capable of having a healthy, happy relationship with a healthy, happy woman.
+I need to do some work so that I can be that knight in shining armor, that godly man Who is capable of having a healthy, happy relationship with a healthy, happy woman.

-[55:24] Sharon Collier: Yes.
-Well, and I just, I just would think it’s, you know, helping the widows and the fatherless.
-I just think they’re gonna be blessed beyond, like comprehension for doing that and having the faith.
-But the men that I’ve found that have been open to dating me have been very, very, um, Like I said, well read in the scriptures and stuff, and they do have a lot of faith anyways, and a lot of them have been to therapy to get rid of a lot of the baggage.
-Um, so that does say something.
+[55:24] Sharon Collier: Yes. and I just would think it’s helping the widows and the fatherless.
+I just think they’re gonna be blessed beyond comprehension for doing that and having the faith.
+But the men that I’ve found that have been open to dating me have been very well read in the scriptures and stuff, and they do have a lot of faith anyways, and a lot of them have been to therapy to get rid of a lot of the baggage. so that does say something.
 And like I said before, I don’t want to disman, but they kind of are dogs, you know.

 [56:03] Michelle: Do you mean like the proper care and feeding of husbands, is that what you mean?